 Network with Others

-If you know anybody who has worked in Hawaii or are a member of any forums for travelers in Hawaii (there are Facebook groups dedicated to each island and some specifically to hospitals), ask what others would recommend.
-A lot of owners rent via word of mouth and rely on travelers to pass on their information to other travelers when they leave.
+A lot of the success you’ll find in Hawaii stems from who you know.
+Community is very important and embracing community is embracing life in Hawaii.
+If you know anybody who has worked a travel assignment in Hawaii or are a member of any forums for travelers in Hawaii (there are Facebook groups dedicated to each island and some specifically to hospitals), ask what others would recommend.

 Walk Around and Read the Signs

-Do you remember getting an apartment before the internet?
-I do.
 You walked around and looked at signs on bulletin boards and in apartment buildings.
 Many parts of Hawaii still run like that.
-Instead of listing apartments on the internet, people will list them on bulletin boards in the ground floor of buildings.
-The apartment that I am living in now, I found through this method.
-My landlord posted his ad on a bulletin board in the building and nowhere else.
+Instead of listing apartments on the internet, people will list them on bulletin boards on the ground floor of buildings.
+I found my units in Hawaii through this method.
+In fact, in the last place that I lived in Hawaii, my landlord posted his ad on a bulletin board in the building and nowhere else.
+So, if I wasn’t walking around and looking at bulletin boards, I would have never found my apartment otherwise.

 Hawaii is a dream location for an assignment, but housing can be far from a dream.
 This may be a time to rely on your agency’s housing department to find you housing or help to point you in the right direction.
 You also may really want to consider setting up a hotel or Airbnb stay for a week to give yourself time to scout apartments in person.
 Best of luck and aloha!